DATA-606-2023-FALL-TUESDAY/APPAKONDREDDIGARI-DHEERAJ/docs/proposal.md

 | number_of_persons_killed           | Integer             | Number of people killed in the collision.                 |

   - Potential Values: The potential values for categorical variables such as borough, vehicle_type_code1, contributing_factor_vehicle_1, etc., can vary widely and are determined by the actual data in the dataset.
-  - Target/Label Variable: [Specify the target variable]
+  - Target/Label Variable: yet to do
-  - Selected Features/Predictors: [Specify the relevant features]
+  - Selected Features/Predictors: yet to do

 ## 4. Exploratory Data Analysis (EDA)
 - Conducted data exploration using Jupyter Notebook.
-- Focused on target variable and selected features.
+- Focused on target variables and selected features.
 - Produced summary statistics of key variables.
 - Created visualizations using Plotly Express.
 - Checked for missing values and duplicate rows.